Be aware that some of these mechanics may be particularly advanced, and

 the far left;

-There are also multiple tabs on the bottom to switch views.
-The first
+There are also multiple tabs on the bottom.
+Typically seen are the sheets

 Everything listed here is as it appears on the sheet with an in-depth